 This annual report has been prepared by Hecla Greens Creek Mining Company (HGCMC) in accordance with the mine's General Plan of Operations Appendix 1, Integrated Monitoring Plan.
-Monitoring data summaries are presented for five inactive production rock sites (1350, 960, Mill Backslope, Site C and Site E) and four quarries (Pit 405, Pit 6, Pit 174, and Pit 7).
+Monitoring data summaries are presented for five inactive production rock sites (1350, 960, Mill Backslope, Site C and Site E) and five quarries (Pit 405, Pit 6, Pit 174, Pit 5, and Pit 7).
 A discussion of the 2.5-mile roadcut on the B Road is also included in this report.

 This report is separated such that inactive production rock sites are discussed first in Section 2 followed by discussion of the quarries in Section 3.
 Information that is pertinent to both sections is generally not repeated but is discussed in the most relevant section and identified by reference in the other section.
-Time-series plots illustrating the available results of water quality monitoring performed at each site since 2003 are provided as attachments.
+Time-series plots illustrating the available results of water quality monitoring performed at each site since 2004 are provided as attachments.
 Some of the inactive production rock sites, as well as the 2.5-mile roadcut, have multiple water quality monitoring locations associated with them.
 To improve the readability and interpretation of the graphs, a separate attachment is provided for each of the inactive production rock sites and the 2.5-mile roadcut.
 Site E monitoring data is presented on two sets of graphs, one for the locations around the perimeter of the production rock pile and one for the drainages that are further away from the site.
-There are fewer monitoring sites associated with the quarries; therefore, the water quality data is grouped together on one set of graphs.

 Sampling for acid-base accounting (ABA) at inactive production rock sites and quarries is performed on five-year intervals, as per the Integrated Monitoring Plan.
-There was no ABA sampling at inactive production rock sites or quarries in 2017; therefore, no monitoring results are provided in this report.
-Refer to the Inactive Production Rock Sites and Quarries 2013 Annual Report for results and discussion associated with the most recent ABA sampling.
+ABA sampling at inactive production rock sites and quarries was completed in August 2018.
+ABA sample results are consistent with previous investigations.
+Graphs including ABA sample results dating back to 2002 are included in Attachment J in this report.

-Water quality results in 2017 were consistent with past monitoring results.
+Water quality results in 2019 were consistent with past monitoring results.
 In general, the graphs indicate a long-term trend of improving water quality at most of the sites.
 This is likely attributable to a combination of ongoing production rock removal activities and decreases in the reactive mineral surface areas through natural weathering processes.

-Work performed at inactive production rock sites in 2017 included the removal of 1,020 cubic yards of material from Site E for co-disposal at the tailings facility.
-The surface runoff collection system at the 1350 Site was also operated from June through November.
-There was no work performed at quarries in 2017.
+Work performed at inactive production rock sites in 2019 included the removal of approximately 22,300 cubic yards of material from Site E for co-disposal in the Tailings Disposal Facility.
+Also, the surface runoff collection system at the 1350 Site was operated from June through November.
+There was no work performed at quarries in 2019.